izderadicka/audioserve/README.md

 Command line
 ------------

 Check with `audioserve -h`.
-Only two required arguments are shared secrect and root of media library (as noted above you can have severals libraries).
+Only two required arguments are shared secrect (or option `--no-authentication` for public access) and root of media library (as noted above you can have severals libraries).
 `audioserve`  is server executable and it also needs web client files , which are `index.html` and `bundle.js`, which are defaultly in `./client/dist`, but their location can by specified by argument `-c`.

 Android client